Bully (video game): Censorship

 Bully was banned in Brazil.
 In April 2008, a Brazilian judge prohibited the commerce and import of the game.
 The decision was based on findings by the state psychology society which stated that the game would be potentially harmful to teenagers and adults.
-On June 23, 2016, however, the game was officially rereleased in Brazil.
+On 23 June 2016, however, the game was officially rereleased in Brazil.

 While British Labour MP Keith Vaz argued that Bully be banned or reclassified as rated 18 in the UK before its publication, the game was released rated 15.
 Currys and PC World, both owned by DSG International, said that they did not wish to sell the game in the UK because it is "not appropriate for Currys' family-friendly image".
 The statement lists what Currys believes is "the explicit link between violence and children" as the reason behind the ban.
 Despite this decision, other high street retailers including Game, HMV, and Virgin Megastores announced intentions to stock the game.

 Prior to both the ESRB's rating and the release of Bully, Jack Thompson filed a lawsuit attempting to have the game banned from store shelves in Florida.
 Thompson declared the game a "nuisance" and "Columbine simulator".
 Thompson's petition, filed with the 11th Judicial Circuit Court, asked for Wal-Mart and Take-Two Interactive to furnish him with an advance copy of Bully so he could have "an independent third party" play the game and determine if it would constitute a public nuisance in the state of Florida, in which case it could be banned.
 Take-Two Interactive offered to bring in a copy and let both the judge and Thompson view the game in the judge's chambers on 12 October 2006.
-On 13 October 2006, Judge Ronald Friedman subsequently ruled in favor of shipping the game, noting that there was no content in the game that was not already on late night television.
+On 13 October 2006, Judge Ronald Friedman subsequently ruled in favour of shipping the game, noting that there was no content in the game that was not already on late night television.
 Thompson responded to the ruling with a fiery speech directed at the judge.
 When given a preview build, the mainstream American media took a generally positive view of the game.
 Press coverage described the game as free-form, focusing on building a social network and learning new skills from classes, with strictly enforced punishments for serious misbehaviour.

+Lawsuit

+In July 2008, German comedian Michael "Bully" Herbig filed a lawsuit against Take-Two Interactive, citing concerns that an association with a violent video game could harm his public image.
+The court dismissed the claims, ruling that no trademark or personal-name rights were infringed.